 An essential item in any home, cookware should be durable, practical, and most of all—safe.

 Here's your easy-to-follow guide to what makes cookware "toxic," how to find cleaner materials and brands, and how to use them safely.
 Because all you should have to worry about in the kitchen is nailing that recipe.

 The case for nontoxic cookware.

-There's research suggesting that exposure to PFAS can cause hormone disruption, reproductive issues, and certain cancers in animals and humans—though scientists are still unsure about the level of exposure needed to affect health.
+There's research suggesting that exposure to PFAS can cause hormone disruption, reproductive issues2, and certain cancers3 in animals and humans—though scientists are still unsure about the level of exposure needed to affect health.